Current Advice on Parasite Control:

 - Nodules are often mistaken for lung tumors or tuberculosis, resulting in unnecessary surgery.

-- Prevention is best accomplished through mosquito abatement programs and by using mosquito repellents, wearing protective clothing, and remaining indoors during mosquito feeding periods.
+Prevention is best accomplished through mosquito abatement programs (including screening outdoor kennels), and by using mosquito repellents, wearing protective clothing, and remaining indoors during mosquito feeding periods.